The Print and Publications team produces high-quality printed materials that support Oberlin’s mission and identity.

 - If you plan to include photos in your publication, please locate clear, high-resolution image files.
 Generally, photos copied from a website won’t reproduce well in print.
 Photos should measure at least 300 DPI at the printed size.
 Please send us photo files via email or Google drive, and not embedded in a Word file.
 Send this information to Kelly Viancourt, firstname.lastname@example.org .

 For other photo needs, we can direct you to Oberlin’s extensive online photo archive or connect you with a photographer.
-Please refer the Photography section for details.
+Please refer to the Photography section for details.

 - Allow up to three weeks for your piece to be edited and designed.
 Occasionally we can accommodate projects with a tighter timeline.